MrDestroyerSkid/KavoRemastered/README.md

 Last Updated: 1/22/2023

 A newer fan made version of KavoUI Library.
 More better to use than original one for a while.
-Improving script stability, faster, better,more shitty themes, patches and fix few annoying thing, it does do a update or patch when new roblox update release, this also improve protection and new custom feature!!!!!
+Improving script stability, faster, better, more shitty themes, patches and fix few annoying thing, it does do a update or patch when new roblox update release, this also improve protection and new custom feature!!!!!

+Overall this is a good changes for the script so yes have fun!!1!

 IM not a original creator of Kavo but if you want to use official kavo ui then you can go read this https://xheptcofficial.gitbook.io/kavo-library.